Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 • Save the Scoby and enough liquid from the bottom of the jar for your next Kombucha batch.

-You can add different flavors like fresh ginger or fruit like apples or grapes.
-You must do a second fermentation –about two or three days after adding flavoring ingredients.
+You can add different flavors, such as fresh ginger or fruit like apples or grapes.
+After adding flavoring ingredients, you must do a second fermentation, which takes about two or three days.

 Kombucha does contain a little bit of alcohol as a by-product of the fermentation process.
 It is usually no more than 1%.